FYSETC/FYSETC-SPIDER/README.md

 - Add room for RaspberryPI USB-A power supply port

   You can solder the below USB port, then you can power-up RPI with a USB-A cable.
-It is USB power-supply port without signal.
+It is USB power-supply port without USB signal.

 ![](images/v1.1_change3.jpg)